ZilongCai/Hello-World/README.md

 # Hello-World
-This is a program of learning to using program!
+This is a program about learning to using github!